-Sometimes hair loss is simply hair loss.
+Sometimes hair loss is merely hair loss.
 But it’s worth checking with your doctor.

 4. Calf, hip or thigh:

-If you’ve experienced unexplained leg pain after walking talk with your doctor about checking for PAD.
+If you’ve experienced unexplained leg pain after walking talk with your doctor about PAD.
 The initial test involves simply feeling for pulses and checking your blood pressure.

 5. An ear crease: